elibroftw/blog.elijahlopez.ca/content/posts/university/ec-250-macroeconomic-analysis.md

 - Liquid and low return
 - Factors:
-  - higher price level -> proportional demand for more money
+  - higher price level &rarr; proportional demand for more money
     - 70 years ago, price levels was 1/10th meaning nominally, you'd need 10 times less money.
-  - higher real income -> demand more money (real means implies more money)
+  - higher real income &rarr; demand more money (real means implies more money)
     - higher real income means more spending meaning more liquidity needed
     - not proportional, as higher the income, more efficient investment (might require minimum balance)
     - also lower the income, there might not just be as many attractive alternatives
-  - increase in interest rates on monetary assets compared to non-monetary assets -> demand more money
+  - increase in interest rates on monetary assets compared to non-monetary assets &rarr; demand more money
     - returns on alternative assets can sway the demand for money
     - a decrease in interest rates for non-monetary assets increases demand for money
 - Other Factors